 WRK 4 Retailing and Town Centres

-Policy 26 Non-shopping Uses in Town Centres & Local Shopping Areas
+Policy 26 Non-shopping Uses in Town Centres & Local Shopping Areas provide valuable local services, sources of employment and places for people to meet and interact.

 New Indicator: Loss of local shops and public houses to other uses.